Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Comparison Evaluation

 Moreover, we assign high and low priorities to the traffic, and the high and low priority traffic each account for 50\% of the overall traffic load.
 The comparison results of ATS vs SP in terms of upper bound of the delays and backlogs for the high and low priority traffic, with and without reshaping by ATS, are shown in Fig.~\ref{fig:CmpATSSP} (e) and (f), respectively, using light blue and dark blue box plots.
 It can be seen from the figure that for the high priority traffic, the results are similar to the top 40\% compared results in Fig.~\ref{fig:CmpATSSP} (c) and (d), and similarly ATS does not show its superiority for high-priority traffic.
 This is because the transmission of the high priority traffic will only be interfered by at most one low priority frame whose frame length ranges from the minimum (64 bytes) to the maximum ($1,522$ bytes) Ethernet frame size, which is same as the case if all flows have the same priority and are interfered by a BE frame.
 Moreover, the maximum average load of the high-priority traffic is only 45\%.
 Nevertheless, for low priority, ATS shows its performance advantage from the perspective of latency bounds when the overall average traffic load reaches 30\% while low priority average traffic load reaches 15\%.
-From the perspective of backlog, ATS reshaping for low priority traffic always shows its superiority when the overall average traffic load is increasing from 10\% to 90\% (while the average traffic load for low priority is from 5\% to 45\% accordingly).
-The reason is that the low priority traffic can only be transmitted when the high priority queue is empty so that the burst cascade of low priority flows is more obvious than that of high priority flows.
-It also means that the time cost of reshaping low priority traffic by ATS is lower than the waiting time caused by the burst cascade of low-priority traffic.
+From the perspective of backlog, no matter for the high-priority or the low-priority traffic, the backlogs of ATS are still worse than that without ATS when the overall average traffic load is increasing from 10\% to 80\% (the average traffic load for low priority is from 5\% to 40\% accordingly).
+The ATS backlogs of a few cases shows its superiority when the average load is as high as 90\%.